eagle-eyed/a_d/README.md

  and run "mvn install" )
 * Clone projects to local repository
-* For building from projects root folder run "mvn package" In project folder "com.dyalog.apldev.update\target\repository\" created files for installing plugins into Eclipse.
+* For building from projects root folder run "mvn package" Files for for installing plugins into Eclipse placed in "com.dyalog.apldev.update\target\repository\"

 Installing plugin in eclipse:
 * Install eclipse using [installer](https://eclipse.org/)